 “Creativity seems to be the result of a simple equation.
 The factor between internal self, genetics and cognition, and external conditions, the world at large.

 Socially, individuals seem to identify where they believe they fit into all of this, then proceed accordingly.
-This results with an extraordinary variety of acceptable interpretations, most surprisingly, virtually all of them are welcomed and categorized as the one, very same thing – normal.
+This results in an extraordinary variety of acceptable interpretations, most surprisingly, virtually all of them are welcomed and categorized as the one, very same thing – normal.

-Creativity however, is not permitted the same relatively easy passage.
+Creativity, however, is not permitted the same relatively easy passage.
 This human value is the one that was chosen to suffer and to suffer the most.
 So much so that it is all too often totally destroyed before it can even start.

-Ideally, individuals need to somehow be born fearless allowing their ideas to arise at will into spontaneous display, even if unresolved and incomplete.
+Ideally, individuals need to somehow be born fearless allowing their ideas to arise at will into the spontaneous display, even if unresolved and incomplete.

 Arnold has been spared an unfulfilling pedestrian reality.
-Like other driven people, he has been realizing a personal quest by simply allowing innate parallel thoughts guide a logical course enriched with surprise lateral discoveries.
+Like other driven people, he has been realizing a personal quest by simply allowing innate parallel thoughts to guide a logical course enriched with surprise lateral discoveries.